linnienaryshkin/langchain/aws/exam.md

 - Generative adversarial network (GAN) | work by training two neural networks in a competitive manner
 - Variational autoencoders (VAE) | encoder and decoder.
 The encoder neural network maps the input data to a mean and variance for each dimension of the latent space.
 It generates a random sample from a Gaussian (normal) distribution
 - Transformer-based generative AI model (GPT) | builds upon the encoder and decoder concepts of VAEs.
 Transformer-based models add more layers to the encoder to improve performance on text-based tasks like comprehension, translation, and creative writing.
+- Computer Vision models
+  - Deep learning | use multiple layers of neurons to learn features from the data
+  - Convolutional Neural Networks (CNNs) | extract features from images
+  - Recurrent Neural Networks (RNNs) | process sequential data
+- Generative Adversarial Networks (GANs) | used for generating new data that resembles the training data, such as creating realistic images, but are not specifically designed for image classification
+- Retrieval-Augmented Generation (RAG) | optimizing the output of a large language model, so it references an authoritative knowledge base outside of its training data sources before generating a response.

 ## Embedding/Transformer models